danish160/PowerBI-Embed-Angular/README.md

 ## Running the Full Application

-You need to run both applications simultaneously:
+You need to run both frontend and ONE backend simultaneously:

+### Using Node.js Backend

 **Terminal 1 - Backend:**
 ```bash